-The Inverted CSC (iCSC) is a 2-4 day long school, organised in winter at CERN.
+The Inverted CSC (iCSC) is a 2-4 day long school, organised at CERN.
 It consists of lectures and hands-on exercises on a variety of topics, given by former CSC students.
 This school provides them with a platform to share their knowledge – and by doing so, it effectively “inverts” the roles by turning students into teachers.

 This school was first prototyped in 2005, and since then took place almost every year.
 Over these years, the school gave floor to 90 speakers, who delivered over 170 hours of lectures and exercises.
 Some of these speakers then became lecturers at the main or the thematic schools.

 The programme of the school depends on the proposals submitted by speakers, and consequently varies greatly from one year to another.
 However, the school usually covers a variety of very interesting, state-of-the-art topics.
 Past schools often talked about artificial intelligence, machine learning, big data, virtualisation and containers, modern software architectures, computer architectures, distributed systems, simulation, tracking and reconstruction, data analysis, etc. See the list of past inverted schools and their topics here.